NickyMwangi/js-jest-testing/README.md

 The purpose of this project is to understand unit testing using **JEST**.
-The examples show are for understanding unit testing and how to apply it in an application.
+The examples shown are for understanding unit testing and how to apply it in a real life application.

 # What is unit testing